Side-stepping Windows’ attempts to protect you (or itself).

 If you look closely, you can see that the folder icon for the AppData folder is slightly lighter than the others.
 That indicates that the folder is marked as hidden.

-For the record, I always have “Show hidden files, folder and drives” set.
+For the record, I always have “Show hidden files, folders, and drives” set to be visible.
 I don’t feel I need Windows’ help to protect me from seeing files and folders on my machine.

-The bottom line: now that you can see the AppData folder, you’ll be able to copy your Outlook.pst file into the “Local\Microsoft\Outlook” folder you should find within.
+The bottom line: now that you can see the AppData folder, you’ll be able to view everything you’ll find within.

 Viewing hidden files and folders in the Command Prompt